Sep 4, 2017

-Three former senior executives of Tesco accused of fraud and false accounting at Britain’s biggest retailer appeared on Monday in a London court.
+Three former senior executives of Tesco accused of fraud and false accounting at Britain's biggest retailer are due to go on trial on Monday in a London court.

-On Monday, the three defendants confirmed their names before the start of their trial at Southwark Crown Court.
-The case stems from an over-statement of Tesco’s profit forecast in 2014.
+The case stems from an overstatement of Tesco's profit forecast in 2014.

 On Sept.
-22, 2014, the group issued a statement to the London Stock Exchange saying that during its final preparations for an interim results announcement it identified a 250 million pound ($338 million) over-statement of its expected profit for the half year, mainly due to booking commercial deals with suppliers too early.
+22, 2014 the group issued a statement to the London Stock Exchange saying that during its final preparations for an interim results announcement it identified a 250 million pound overstatement of its expected profit for the half year, mainly due to booking commercial deals with suppliers too early.